 The main benefits of software development outsourcing are:

 - Lower operating costs

 - Access to a much larger talent pool

 How to Choose a Good Software Outsourcing Partner

 The larger the outsourcing industry gets, the more challenging it is to pick out a high-quality service provider.
-Here are four rules of thumb to bear in mind when choosing an outsourcing provider:
+Here are four rules of thumb to bear in mind to avoid common outsourcing mistakes when choosing an outsourcing provider:

 1. Find Out Which Outsourcing Model Fits Your Company Best

-There are three main outsourcing models: onshoring, nearshoring, and offshoring.
+There are three main software development outsourcing models: onshoring, nearshoring, and offshoring.
 Out of these, which is the best example of outsourcing?